cult-of-coders/grapher/docs/structure_and_patterns.md

 })
 ```

-Compose uses a deep extension, so it works how you expected to work, especially if some fragments have shared bodies.
+`compose()` uses deep extension, so it works how you expect it to work, especially if some fragments have shared bodies.

-Do not use special properties inside Fragments, such as `$filters`, `$options`, etc.
+Do not use special properties inside fragments, such as `$filters`, `$options`, etc.

 ## Scaling Reactivity